Interested in joining us?

 The ARC reviews the submitted material to insure that:

 a) The applicant demonstrates a minimum of three years of commitment to his/her artistic endeavor out of the past five years.

 b) The applicant’s process does not violate any local health or safety ordinances.

 c) The applicant’s creative process will not interfere with the artistic endeavors of artists in neighboring units.

 It is important to recognize that the ARC makes NO judgements as to the “quality” of the applicant’s work.
 It merely looks for evidence of sustained original work over a period of time, while insuring that the applicant’s processes will not present a noise, health or safety hazard, or otherwise interfere with the residential or creative use of neighbors’ spaces.
 It is NOT necessary that the applicant demonstrate an income from their artistic endeavors.

 The ARC forwards it’s recommendation to the board, which has the final decision.
-Decisions are usually made within two weeks of submission, and often faster.
+Decisions are usually made within two weeks of submission.